pentestfactory/Invoke-DCSync/README.md

 ## DCSync Preparation

 It is recommended to bypass AMSI for the current PowerShell session.

-Use a 0-Day payload!
+Either use a 0-Day payload or disable AV temporarily during the hash dumping process.

 # DCSync Execution